 Often times we think that the most influential people are the ones in the spotlight.
-We have this idea that leadership is reserved for CEO’s, Senators, or perhaps Megachurch Pastors.
-After all, how can you have significant influence and remain behind the scenes?
+We have this idea that leadership is reserved for CEOs, Senators, or perhaps Megachurch Pastors.
+After all, how can you have significant influence and leadership while remaining behind the scenes?

 My 95-year-old grandmother, Loy Echols, was laid to rest on Saturday, June 2nd.
 As I listened to the outpouring of people that came to pay their last respects, I was reminded that some of the most influential people are often those that never take the stage or stand in the spotlight.